‘GoGreen’ Smart Phone application Help to report Clean City

 Published on May 17, 2017

-The newly formed 'Go Green’ believes that this human-made pollution problem can be fixed by activists and advocates armed with an app that leverages the power of mobile phones, maps, and social media.
-The goal of ‘Go Green’ is to increase awareness of human impact on the environment and to engage community members, resulting in the change of attitude and behavior.
+Recognizing the need for action, the newly formed 'Go Green' initiative believes that the pollution problem caused by human activities can be addressed through the use of an app that harnesses the power of mobile phones, maps, and social media.
+Their goal is to raise awareness about human impact on the environment and engage community members, fostering a change in attitude and behavior.

-Besides identifying areas that urgently need cleaning, the interactivity of the application will incentivize individuals to get involved and help to educate the users by sending pollution-related messages.
-The application will act as a tool to better coordinate 'green' activists to better organize their efforts and network with other like-minded citizens.
+Apart from identifying areas in need of cleaning, the interactive features of the application will incentivize individuals to get involved and educate users through pollution-related messages.
+The app will serve as a tool to better coordinate 'green' activists, allowing them to organize their efforts and connect with like-minded citizens.

-The 'Go Green’ Smart Phone application will allow users to:
+The 'Go Green' smartphone application will provide users with the following features:

-Create a map with points where garbage bins are located and are needed
+Creating a map with marked locations of garbage bins and areas where they are needed

-Seamlessly share updates from the app to social media
+Seamlessly sharing updates from the app to social media

-Stay tuned to the InSTEDD blog for updates on Go Green and other solutions from the ICT4D solution incubator Cambodia, a project made possible by support from SPIDER Center, the Swedish Program for ICT in Developing Regions.
+Stay tuned to the InSTEDD blog for updates on Go Green and other solutions from the ICT4D Solution Incubator Cambodia, a project made possible with support from the SPIDER Center, the Swedish Program for ICT in Developing Regions.